-VWEP allows you the opportunity to experience contemporary ways of working, from homes, and with people across geographic boundaries, just how CSIRO scientists work every day.
+VWEP allows you the opportunity to experience contemporary ways of working, from homes, and with people across geographic boundaries, just as many workplaces do every day.

-Students undertake collaborative, group science, technology, engineering and maths (STEM) projects, including projects linked to real-world CSIRO research and industry challenges.
-Instead of attending a CSIRO site, experienced CSIRO staff or STEM industry professionals will supervise groups of students remotely using a secure online platform.
-The groups comprise up to ten year 10 and 11 students who may be remote from each other and who will work together to complete work and tasks that can be used as part of portfolios and help inform their study and/or career plans.
+Students undertake collaborative, group science, technology, engineering and maths (STEM) projects, including projects linked to real-world research and industry challenges.
+Instead of attending a work site, experienced STEM industry professionals supervise groups of students remotely using a secure online platform.
+The groups comprise up to five year 10 and 11 students who may be remote from each other and who will work together to complete work and tasks that can be used as part of portfolios and help inform their study and/or career plans.

 Why does CSIRO offer work experience virtually?